picklescloud/saa-c02-notes/S3/README.md

 ## S3 Security

-S3 is private by default
+S3 is private by default.
-resource policy (attached to a bucket, who can access) allow/deny same or different accounts
+resource policy (attached to a bucket, who can access). allow/deny same or different accounts.
-"Principal" in resource policies
+"Principal" in resource policies.
-Identity + Resource policies
+Identity + Resource policies.
-Block Pubic Access
+Block Pubic Access.

 ## Static Website Hosting